 • Suggest referral programs for beauty treatments, flowers or any other must-haves by offering discounts to those who refer a friend.

-When you’re considering where to run these ads, most of them will focus on teenagers, so social media should be a priority.
-You can also use mobile messaging for advertisers’ existing customers who fit the demographic.
+When you’re considering where to run these ads, most of them will focus on teenagers, so social media should be a priority, with Snapchat or Instagram being a good option.
 Retargeting display ads will be valuable when users don’t convert the first time.

 National Brunch Month

-You can propose campaigns on social media and OTT/CTV to get local diners into the restaurant advertisers you support.
+You can propose campaigns on social media and OTT/CTV to get local diners to visit the restaurant advertisers you support.
 Every demographic likes brunch, but millennials tend to be faithful to it.
-Another tip is to tie in loyalty programs if restaurants have them by offering more points for the meal.
+Another tip is to tie in loyalty programs, if restaurants have them, by offering more points for the meal.

 April National Days